Are you making the best use of every moment?

 You have an instant info service – use it!

 Age overtakes us all.
 One day, someone will write your eulogy.
 Act now!
-In the internet era, almost everything is easier.
-You can research any topic, confirm facts, obtain images, and solve most problems.
+In the internet era, researching almost everything is easier than it once was.
+You can dive deep anywhere, confirm facts, obtain images, and solve most problems.

 Large nineteenth-century multi-story homes often had dumbwaiters.
 These were small elevators that brought food or other items to another floor.
 The internet is the greatest dumbwaiter ever built.
 Anything and everything is delivered at a click.
-Even cars and house can be bought and sold over the net.
+Even cars and house can be bought and sold this way.

 It’s also true, as Johnny B says: “Everything is simple, but very little is easy.”
 But if you dare to dream, aim to inspire others, and excel at what you do, you can become an authority at whatever you choose.

-Use the information which is freely available to build an enormous business.
-Others have done it, so can you.
+Use the information which is freely available to build a presence that satisfies and sustains you.
+Others have done it, you can too.

 Excel because it’s a fast way to stand out